Tell It To My X

 Now, he’s trying to come back, acting as though the years of heartache and rejection were nothing more than a passing storm.
 But I’m not the same person who was left behind.
 I’m not the same person who cried in the grocery store, hoping for his return.
 I’m not the same person who couldn’t eat or sleep because of the overwhelming pain.

 Yes, I still carry some of the scars, and yes, the hurt doesn’t just disappear.
 But I’m stronger now.
 I’m more self-aware, more protective of my heart.
-If he wants to come back into my life, he’ll have to prove that he’s worthy of it, but I’m no longer waiting for his validation.
+I’m no longer waiting for his validation.
 I’m no longer holding my breath for someone else’s recognition.

 My colleague‘S words reminded me that I’ve always been enough, even when I couldn’t see it myself.
 And that’s the version of me I’m holding onto as I move forward, stronger and more resilient than ever before.
 I’ve learned that my worth doesn’t depend on anyone else’s perception of me, and I don’t need someone else to come back into my life to tell me that I’m great.